-In 2021, the Bulgarian National Audit Office (BNAO) audited the 2020 annual financial statements of public sector entities.
+In 2022, the Bulgarian National Audit Office (BNAO) audited the 2021 annual financial statements of public sector entities.
 Financial auditing is an expression of an independent audit opinion with a reasonable degree of assurance on whether the annual financial statements of a public sector entity are prepared, in all material aspects, in accordance with the applicable financial reporting framework.
 Therefore, the audit opinion does not provide assurance neither on the future viability of an organization, nor on the effectiveness or efficiency of its management.
 It aims at increasing the users' confidence in the information disclosed in the financial statements.
 The internationally accepted auditing standards require from an auditor to express opinion only when they have obtained reasonable assurance whether the financial statements as a whole are free from material misstatements due to fraud or error.
 An audit opinion may be unmodified, qualified or adverse.

-The unmodified audit opinion indicates that the audited financial statements are free from material misstatements and that the notes to them do not contain any omissions of nonfinancial information that is of relevance to the users.
+The unmodified audit opinion indicates that the audited financial statements are free from material misstatements and that the notes to them do not contain any omissions of non-financial information that is of relevance to the users.
 The financial statements on which BNAO has expressed an unmodified opinion present a true and fair picture of the financial position, financial performance and cash flows of the respective public sector entity.

-BNAO issues a qualified opinion when the audited financial statements contain material misstatements or omissions of important non-financial information whose effect is confined.
+A qualified opinion is issued when the audited financial statements contain material misstatements or omissions of important non-financial information whose effect is confined.
 Financial statements on which the BNAO has expressed a qualified opinion provide a true and fair representation of the financial position, financial performance and cash flows of the public sector entity, except for the effect of the misstatements or omissions.
 An adverse opinion is issued when the audited financial statements contain material misstatements or omissions of important non-financial information whose effect is pervasive.
 Financial statements on which BNAO has issued an adverse opinion do not provide a true and fair representation of the financial position, financial performance and cash flows of the public sector entity.
 In exceptional cases, when the circumstances1 prevent the auditors from performing the necessary audit procedures, BNAO issues a disclaimer of opinion.
-It is impossible to conclude whether the financial statements on which the BNAO has issued a disclaimer of opinion provide a true and fair view of the financial position, financial performance and cash flows of the respective public sector entity.
+It is impossible to conclude whether the financial statements on which the BNAO has issued a financial statements on which the financial statements on which the financial statements on which the financial performance and cash flows of the respective public sector entity.

 This brief outline of the essential characteristics of financial auditing points to the fact that the benefits of this audit are predicated upon two factors.
-Firstly, whether the audit is conducted in line with the internationally accepted standards on auditing and secondly, whether the applied public sector financial reporting framework contributes to improving the quality and transparency of financial reporting that informs the management's decision-making process.
+Firstly, whether the audit is conducted in line with the internationally accepted auditing standards and secondly, whether the applied public sector financial reporting framework contributes to improving the quality and transparency of financial reporting that informs the management's decision-making process.